-This manuscript has been submitted for publication in the JOURNAL OF CATASTROPHE RISK AND RESILIENCE.
-Please note that subsequent versions of this manuscript may have different content.
-If accepted, the final version of this manuscript will be available via the 'Peer-reviewed Publication DOI' link on the right-hand side of this webpage.
+This manuscript has been accepted for publication in the JOURNAL OF CATASTROPHE RISK AND RESILIENCE.
+Please note that subsequent versions of this manuscript may differ slightly after copy editing and typesetting.
+Once available at the journal, the final version of this manuscript will be available via the 'Peer-reviewed Publication DOI' link on the right-hand side of this webpage.
 Please feel free to contact any of the authors; we welcome feedback.